M119A3 Howitzer fires at Dynamic Front 26

 |0

-This work, M119A3 Howitzer fires at Dynamic Front 26, by Kevin Payne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, M119A3 Howitzer fires at Dynamic Front 26 [Image 15 of 15], by Kevin Payne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.